- City of Scandia

 Leaving the ramp as is would clearly be the next best option, but there are a few concerns.

-- May not completely mitigate erosion.
+- Will not completely mitigate erosion.

 - Eliminates access for more than half the users.
 Only trailered boats can navigate the current surface (large trap rock.)
 Carry-In users and pedestrians can no longer easily or safely use the ramp.

 - We investigated other possible surface options that would prevent erosion and keep the site natural.
 We have been told by consulting engineers that the ramp’s sandy base is too unstable and the terrain is too steep for the other possible options that were suggested.
-Perhaps more exploration on this subject is needed to find an environmentally responsible solution.

 Option 2: Continue to pursue building a concrete ramp